MorenoLaQuatra/THExt_demo/ACL2021_THExt_AI.md

 # [A Hierarchical VAE for Calibrating Attributes while Generating Text using Normalizing Flow](https://aclanthology.org/2021.acl-long.187/)
-- We propose a hierarchical model using Variational Autoencoders (Kingma and Welling, 2013) to achieve fine grained control over attribute space while maintaining the quality of the generated sen- tences.
+- We propose a hierarchical model using Variational Autoencoders (Kingma and Welling, 2013) to achieve fine grained control over attribute space while maintaining the quality of the generated sentences.

 - Automatic generation of content with fine regulation of attributes like sentiment and style is extremely beneficial in this context.